-2021 Projects with City of San Jose include:
+2021 jects with City of San Jose include:

-- Large-scale small business conference to encourage Small Business growth and connection with local small business assistance organizations building on past experience with Annual Summits on Entrepreneurship and Innovation. - Expansion of efforts to serve disproportionally impacted business in San Jose's east side in collaboration with the Latino Business Foundation. - Exploring ways to effectively increase participation of work2future's job-seeking clients in entrepreneurship.
+- Large-scale small business conference to encourage Small Business growth and connection with local small business assistance organizations building on past experience with Annual Summits on Entrepreneurship and Innovation. - Expansion of efforts to serve disproportionally impacted business in San Jose's east side in collaboration with the Latino Business Foundation, through the establishment through the establishment of a physical business center and the creation of a virtual incubator.
+Additional small business surveys with a racial-equity emphasis based on one recently completed will help guide service provision in the area. - Exploring ways to effectively increase participation of work2future's jobseeking clients in entrepreneurship.